Legal Cannabis industry is here. Is your brand memorable enough?

 In the US, the market for cannabis is growing.

 It is estimated that by the year 2020 it will generate more employment than that generated by workforce, government jobs, or public service.
-The amount of work positions that this implied is, according to research carried out by New Frontier Data, of 250.000.
+The number of work positions that this implie, according to research carried out by New Frontier Data, is of 250.000.

 These projections are based on the 32 states in which marijuana is already legal — for medicinal use in 25 states and recreational adult-use in 9.
 Progressive legalization in other parts of the country will enlarge the measured effects.

 With the flexibilization of the law, more and more entrepreneurs are entering the “cannabusiness”.
-A long tradition of bans to the use of cannabis is giving way to investment in an ever-expanding business.
+A long tradition of bans on the use of cannabis is giving way to investment in an ever-expanding business.

 Few justifications for an outdated stigma